 - (a) The evaluation of the student shall be divided into two parts viz.
-Internal Assessment and Term End Examination (semester end examination) with a weightage in the ratio of 25:75 as approved by the committee - with a weightage in the ratio of 25:75, as approved by the committee. - (b) Standard of passing - - (i) There shall not be pass or fail for the internal assessment.
+InternalAssessment and Term End Examination (semester end examination) with a weightage in the ratio of 25:75, as approved by the committee. - (b) Standard of passing - - (i) There shall not be pass or fail for the internal assessment.
 However, the attendance for the internal assessment shall be compulsory. - (ii) Minimum marks for passing the Term End Examination in theory/practical/project course shall be 40%. - (iii) Minimum marks for passing the theory/practical/project course (i.e. sum of the marks obtained in internal and term end examination) shall be 40%. - (c) The distribution of marks for each theory paper of 4 credits at term (Semester) end examination and for continuous internal assessment (Minor tests), as approved by the committee shall be as follows: